IBM/production-gitops/README.md

-# production-gitops
+# Production Gitops
-Production GitOps repository
+To view this site go to [https://production-gitops.dev/](https://production-gitops.dev/)